speedyleion/speedyleion.github.io/_posts/2022-04-02-sgx-part-two.markdown

 wsl --install -d Ubuntu-20.04
 ```

-Unfortunatly this left me with an error,
+Unfortunately this left me with an error,

 > Error: 0x800701bc WSL 2 requires an update to its kernel component.
 For information please visit https://aka.ms/wsl2kernel